Towards a logic of affordances: The approximation operators

 There is no reason, of course, that the machinery should incorporate roughness in all three coordinates.
 For example, the following operators

 express uncertainty (approximation, roughness) on selected projections of the product $A\times O\times E$.

-\begin{example} With the interpretation from Example~\ref{ex:upper-approx-with-Robin} the following meanings are associated to the operators: \begin{itemize}\itemsep+3pt \item $r\in\oalpha^{1}_{A}(\varphi)(S,P)$ means that a dog similar to Robin fetches a~stick in a dog park. \item $r\in\oalpha^{2}_{A}(\varphi)(S,P)$ means that Robin fetches a~stick-like object in a dog park. \item $r\in\oalpha^{3}_{A}(\varphi)(S,P)$ means that Robin fetches a~stick in an environment resembling a~dog park. \item $r\in\oalpha^{12}_{A}(\varphi)(S,P)$ means that in a dog park a~dog similar to Robin fetches an~object similar to a~stick. \item $r\in\oalpha^{13}_{A}(\varphi)(S,P)$ means that in an environment resembling a~dog park a~dog similar to Robin fetches a~stick. \item $r\in\oalpha^{23}_{A}(\varphi)(S,P)$ means that Robin fetches something similar to a~stick in an environment resembling a dog park. \end{itemize} Thus, playing around with the coordinates we can express roughness of various aspects of the scenarios we put into focus.\QED \end{example}
+\begin{example} With the interpretation from Example~\ref{ex:upper-approx-with-Robin} the following meanings are associated to the operators: \begin{itemize}\itemsep+3pt \item $r\in\oalpha^{1}_{A}(\varphi)(S,P)$ means that a dog similar to Robin fetches a~stick in a dog park, that is we are certain what the object and the environment involved in the action are, but we are unsure with respect to the actor. \item $r\in\oalpha^{2}_{A}(\varphi)(S,P)$ means that Robin fetches a~stick-like object in a dog park, so the actor and the environment are crisp, but the object is only approximated. \item $r\in\oalpha^{3}_{A}(\varphi)(S,P)$ means that Robin fetches a~stick in an environment resembling a~dog park.
+Here the uncertainty concerns the environment, while we are unequivocal about the actor and the object. \item $r\in\oalpha^{12}_{A}(\varphi)(S,P)$ means that in a dog park a~dog similar to Robin fetches an~object similar to a~stick.
+Thus, the level of roughness rises as we only approximate two out of the three components of the action: the environment is crisp, but the actor and the object are rough. \item $r\in\oalpha^{13}_{A}(\varphi)(S,P)$ means that in an environment resembling a~dog park a~dog similar to Robin fetches a~stick.
+The situation is as above, with certainty shifted to the object, with the two remaining components rough. \item $r\in\oalpha^{23}_{A}(\varphi)(S,P)$ means that Robin fetches something similar to a~stick in an environment resembling a dog park.
+We are sure of the actor's identity, but we can only surmise what the object and environment are. \end{itemize} Playing around with the coordinates, we can express the roughness of various aspects of the scenarios we put into focus.
+Clearly, approximating all three coordinates results in $\oalpha_A(\varphi)$ operator.\QED \end{example}

+\begin{example} Imagine yourself going through the family album and encountering a~photograph of your maternal grandparents, with your grandfather ($a$) kissing your grandmother ($b$) on the cheek.
+The background is a medieval town, which you know is in Italy, and which you find similar to Urbino.
+In this case, assuming that $\varphi$ is the affordance of kissing on the cheek, $\oalpha_E^3(\varphi)(\{a\},\{b\})$ is the collection of all medieval Italian towns that are similar to Urbino.\QED \end{example}

+\begin{example} The manakins are small birds native to Central America distinguished by a~dancing ritual involving a kind of moonwalk, usually performed on a tree branch~\cite{manakin}.
+An ornithologist fascinated by the phenomenon may naturally ask: \emph{are there similar birds mating in this way?} To find out, they should localize places (environments) where a male shows off in an analogous way.
+To capture it in our framework, we set the set $A$ of actors, and $O$ of objects to consist of birds (so $A=O$).
+Let $M$ be the set of manakin males, $F$ of manakin females.
+Let $\varphi$ be the affordance of moonwalking in front of your potential partner, limited to birds.
+With this interpretation we have that

+is the collection of all environments in which birds similar to manakins participate in the dancing ritual depicted in the linked footage, i.e., the places of interest of the curious ornithologist. \QED \end{example}